 Mammography/3D Mammography (Tomosynthesis):

 What is it?
-Mammograms are low-dose x-rays of the breast.
+A mammogram procedure is a low-dose x-ray of the breast.

 Types of mammograms: A screening mammogram is performed at regular intervals to check for breast cancer in women who have no signs or symptoms of the disease.
 Screening mammograms have been used since the 1980s.
 A diagnostic mammogram is used to check for breast cancer when there is a sign or symptom of disease.
 A diagnostic mammogram is monitored by the radiologist at the time of the examination, but starts with the same images as a screening mammogram.
 Symptoms can include a lump, breast pain, nipple discharge or a change in the size or shape of the breast; however, these symptoms are often due to benign (noncancerous) conditions.

 How mammography works: The breast is placed on the surface (detector) of the mammography system and briefly squeezed (compressed) while x-rays are taken.
 In a screening mammogram, x-rays of each breast are taken from two different positions to make sure the maximum amount of tissue is included.
 Sometimes additional images are needed to fully include all the breast tissue.
 The total examination takes about 10 minutes to complete although the compression lasts only seconds.
 Compression reduces the amount of radiation needed to penetrate the tissue and also spreads out the breast tissue to help produce clearer images.
 Compression also reduces motion which can blur the image and cause abnormalities to be missed.